stestoltz/cQuents/README.md

 ### Sequence Start

 `=` signifies that the list following it will be the beginning terms of the sequence.
 These will be the terms returned if `n` falls into their range.
 The previous variables, `z` to `q`, may evaluate to parts of the sequence start early on in the sequence.

+### Starting Index

+`$` allows you to change the starting index in the sequence.
+The default is `1`, with an increment of `1`.
+The first parameter passed to `$` will be the new starting index, and the optional second parameter passed to `$` will be the new increment.
+Make sure that this increment will reach `n` if you are setting `n` - there is currently no checking except for equality, though this may change in the future.

 ### Stringify